2008 Major League Baseball postseason: (2) Philadelphia Phillies vs. (3) Los Angeles Dodgers

 This was the fourth postseason meeting between the Phillies and Dodgers (1977, 1978, 1983).
 This was the first of currently ten NLCS appearances the Dodgers would make over the course of the next seventeen years.
 The Phillies defeated the Dodgers in five quick games to return to the World Series for the first time since 1993.

 In Game 1, the Dodgers jumped out to an early 2–0 lead, but it would vanish in the bottom of the sixth as Chase Utley and Pat Burrell would lead the Phillies to a 3–2 victory with a pair of home runs.
 Game 2 was an offensive duel in which the Phillies' bullpen held off a rally by the Dodgers to go up 2–0 in the series headed to Los Angeles.
 In Game 3, the Dodgers blew out the Phillies to get on the board in the series.
 Game 3 was marred by controversy, as a dramatic benches-clearing incident in the third inning occurred when Dodgers starter Hiroki Kuroda threw a fastball over the head of the Phillies' Shane Victorino.
 This came in retaliation for Phillies starter Jamie Moyer hitting Dodgers catcher Russell Martin in the knee in the first inning and reliever Clay Condrey nearly hitting Martin again in the second, which came after Brett Myers nearly hit Martin and threw behind Manny Ramírez in Game 2.
 Game 4 was yet another offensive slugfest that was won by the Phillies, 7–5, as Victorino and Matt Stairs hit a pair of two-run home runs in the top of the eighth which put the Phillies ahead for good.
-NLCS MVP Cole Hamels pitched a complete game in Game 5 as the Phillies prevailed by a 5–1 score to win the NL pennant.
+NLCS MVP Cole Hamels pitched seven solid innings in Game 5 as the Phillies prevailed by a 5–1 score to win the NL pennant.
+Game 5 was Greg Maddux’s final postseason game, and he retired after the end of the season.

 This was the first of four consecutive losses in the NLCS for the Dodgers.
-In 2009, they lost to the Phillies in five games again, in 2013 they were defeated by the St. Louis Cardinals in six games, and in 2016 they lost to the Chicago Cubs, also in six games.
+The next year, they lost to the Phillies in five games once again, in 2013 they were defeated by their archrival in the St. Louis Cardinals in six games, and in 2016 they lost to the Chicago Cubs, also in six games.
 The Dodgers would eventually win the NL pennant again in 2017 over the Cubs in five games.